kar-Madhu/RTSS-Monitoring-Setup/README.md

 RTSS (Real-Time Speed of Sound) is an ESP32-based project that monitors the speed of sound through air by:

-- Measuring echo time via HC-SR04 using interrupt-based timing, and calculating speed = distance/time;
+- Measuring echo time via HC-SR04 (ultrasonic sensor) using interrupt-based timing, and calculating speed = distance/time;
 - Reading temperature and humidity via DHT11;
 - Comparing **experimental vs theoretical** speeds of sound.